isomerpages/moe-ast-elis/_resources/View/The Place of Subject Content Knowledge (SCK) in English Language Teaching, Learning and Assessment.md

 ---
 <p></p>
 <p></p>
-<p>What is place of Subject Content Knowledge (SCK) in the teaching, learning
+<p>What is the place of Subject Content Knowledge (SCK) in the teaching, learning
 and assessment of English Language?</p>
 <p></p>
 <p>In this video, we invite you to inquire into the following questions:</p>